TurBoss/blt/doc/tabset.rst

 *pathName* **size**
   Returns the number of tabs in the tabset.

+*pathName* **slide anchor** *tabName x y*
+  Initiates a slide operation on *tabName*.
+The coordinates *x* and *y* are the anchor or the slide.
+These coordinates are used subsequent **slide mark** operations to indicate how far to slide the tab.

+*pathName* **slide isactive**
+  Indicates that current tab is actively sliding between tabs.
+The occurs when the mouse pointer has been moved a small distance from the initial slide anchor position.
+This distinguishes the slide's drag from a button click.

+*pathName* **slide isauto** *x y*
+  Indicates that current tab is outside of the currently viewed tabs.

+*pathName* **slide mark** *x y*
+  Indicates the distance to slide the tab.
+The coordinates *x* and *y* are the current mark of the slide.
+These coordinates are used with previous **slide anchor** operation to indicate how far to slide the tab.
+When tab has slid move than half way with the next or previous tab, it exchanges positions with that tab.

+*pathName* **slide stop**
+  Stops the sliding of the tab.
+The tab is redrawn at its current location.

 *pathName* **style cget** *styleName* *option*
   Returns the current value of the style configuration option given by *option* for *styleName*.  *StyleName* is the name of a style created by